dewshr/atm_viewer/README.md

-# ATM Viewer: Alignment based Transcriptional fator binding Motif Viewer
+# ATM Viewer: Alignment based Transcriptional factor binding Motif Viewer
 ------
 > **_NOTE:_** Everything will be resized according to screen size of the device used to visualize, better visualization in larger screen.
 ------